Cambodian Midget Fighting League: Premise

 The article was reported as a tragedy at a midget-versus-lion fight in Cambodia.
 A fan of the Cambodian Midget Fighting League challenged the league's president in response to a recent league advertising campaign that the midgets will "take on anything; man, beast, or machine".
 The fan claimed that one lion could defeat the entire league of forty-two midget fighters.
-Accepting the challenge, an African lion was flown to Kampong Chhnang especially for the event.
+Accepting the challenge, an African lion was flown to Kampong Chhnang, specially for the event.